garrandall/popular-music-data/tracks/some-guys-have-all-the-luck-the-persuaders.md

 Dear Lord, let her be
 Someone who's shy
 Someone who liable to cry at sad movies
-Ooh, I do believe I would die just to look in her eyes And find them filled with me
+Oh I do believe I would die just to look in her eyes And find them filled with me
 But you're just a dream and as real as it seems
 I'm not that lucky